devtcu/Machine-Learning/README.md

-This repository contains a collection of machine learning projects, including:
+This repository contains a collection of machine learning projects and notebooks that I have written, some of which include:
 - Neural networks built from scratch (see `Playground/`)
 - Quantitative finance and sentiment analysis notebooks (see `Quant/`)
 - Example data science workflows